efrei-paris-sud/2020-lab-two/README.md

 # Lab 2 Introduction to communication
 > It is mandetory to prepare your documents in `Markdown` format.
 We prepared an example repository in [Lab Report Sample](https://github.com/efrei-paris-sud/2019-sample-project/tree/master/lab/1).
 > All needed codes described in this repository.
-For more details about markdown please visit the [Example Report](https://github.com/efrei-paris-sud/2019-sample-project/tree/master/lab/1/report/1)
+[Example Report](https://github.com/efrei-paris-sud/2020-sample-project/tree/master/lab/1)

-You can also use https://stackedit.io/ to easily create a markdown document.
+If you need some help on Markdown you can use [this link](https://github.com/efrei-paris-sud/2020-sample-project/blob/main/assets/Markdown-cheatsheet.md)

 Please put all reports into `lab/2/` folder in your repository.
 > Report Deadline = 03/12/2020